monikaseremet/PESEL-validator/README.md

 You will find more examples and explanations of the uses of the PESEL are available at the [Ministry of Digital Affairs](https://www.gov.pl/web/gov/czym-jest-numer-pesel).

 NB!
-Please make sure you do not share your own PESEL, for example in the code you use for testing or through the course support channels.
+Please make sure you do not share your own PESEL, for example in the code you use for testing.

 Here are some valid PESELs you can use for testing: